justmat/otis/README.md

 * tone
 * noise - tape hiss amount

+### config
+* skip controls - wether skip jumps back to the start of your loop, or to a random position
+* speed scale - set your speed scale/quantizing
+* audio routing - set the signal flow. default is input + softcut -> engine.

 ### modulation
 * lfo target - select parameter to modulate
 * lfo shape - sine, square, or sample and hold